su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Inviscid_Hydrofoil.md

 ### Configuration File Options

-In order to use the incompressible solver, choose the appropriate setting with the `SOLVER` option:
+In order to use the incompressible solver, choose the appropriate setting within the `SOLVER` option:

 ```
 % Solver type
-REGIME_TYPE= INC_EULER
+SOLVER= INC_EULER
 ```

+The Euler, Navier-Stokes, and RANS equations are available for the incompressible solver by choosing `INC_EULER`, `INC_NAVIER_STOKES`, and `INC_RANS`, respectively.
 Once the incompressible mode is activated, the flow throughout the domain is initialized using a different set of options as compared to the compressible mode.
 The present problem is inviscid (no energy equation), so the only required initialization data is the density (constant) and flow velocity.
 These initialization values are set with the following options:

  ```
 % Initial density for incompressible flows